clue2solve/spring-cloud-aws-bedrock-starter/README.md

     }
 }
 ```

+If you activate more than one model, then you will need to use the [@Qualifier](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/annotation/Qualifier.html) annotation to eliminate ambiguity when choosing to inject by the [BedrockService](src/main/java/io/clue2solve/aws/bedrock/springboot/starter/service/BedrockService.java) interface.
+See [@Qualifier vs @Primary with Examples](https://javainfinite.com/spring-boot/qualifier-vs-primary-with-examples/) for background.
+You may not activate more than one model variant from a single provider.

 You might also want to take a look at and/or run the Service [tests](src/test/java/io/clue2solve/aws/bedrock/springboot/starter/service/impl).
 To do that, make sure you've set the appropriate `AWS_*` environment variables, then execute